Dr. Staph Leavenworth Bakali

 Dr. Markus Hosang

 Dr. Markus Hosang received his M.S. and Ph.D. degrees in Biochemistry from the ETH in Zurich and pursued his postgraduate training at Stanford University Medical School and the University of Washington in Seattle.
-He served as a member of the Board and as the Treasurer of the Swiss Foundation for Stipends in Biology and Medicine for many years.
+In 2005 Dr. Hosang joined BioMedPartners as a General Partner.
+Since then he has been on the boards of many European biotech and medtech companies, some of which have been sold or gone public very successfully.

 Dr. Markus Hosang has a strong pharmaceutical background and is very experienced in VC.
-He served as Venture Partner at MPM Capital, where he was co-responsible for the European deal flow, managed the European office in Munich, and served on the board of several portfolio companies.
+Previously, he served as Venture Partner at MPM Capital, where he was co-responsible for the European deal flow and managed the European office in Munich.

 Before joining MPM in 2002, he was at Roche, where he served for nearly 20 years in several senior management positions in the Pharma R&D organization, including VP and Director of the International Pharma Research Strategy Unit and Chief of Staff to the President of Roche Global R&D.

 Dr. Markus Hosang served on the Global Board of R&D Directors and the Pharma Portfolio Board.
-Most recently he was VP and CSO of Genetics and Integrated Medicine and a member of the Roche Genetics Executive Committee.
+Subsequently he was VP and CSO of Genetics and Integrated Medicine and a member of the Roche Genetics Executive Committee.

 Dr. Stefan Herr